SalK91/convex_optimization/docs/18_duality.md

-# Chapter 8: Lagrange Duality Theory
+# Chapter 9: Lagrange Duality Theory

 Duality is one of the most beautiful and useful ideas in convex optimisation.
-Every constrained optimisation problem (the **primal**) has an associated **dual** problem.
+Every constrained optimisation problem (the primal) has an associated dual problem.
 The dual problem:

 - provides a lower bound on the optimal primal value,
 - often has structure that is easier to analyse,
 - gives certificates of optimality,
 - interprets multipliers as “prices” of constraints.

-In convex optimisation, under mild assumptions, the primal and dual optimal values are equal (Boyd and Vandenberghe, 2004; Rockafellar, 1970).
+In convex optimisation, under mild assumptions, the primal and dual optimal values are equal.

----

-## 8.1 The primal problem
+## 9.1 The primal problem

 We consider the general problem:
 $$